Therapeutic Casting for People with Eating Disorders or BDD

 When Michelle first visited the Rockabelly Lifecasts studio she was fascinated by all the other many casts of other women on our walls - curiously asking of each one 'What dress size was she?' as she perceived herself to be larger than all of the bodies she saw and remained unconvinced by our insistence that she was not.
 However, when she returned to see her own cast hanging on the wall amongst the others, she was stunned to see very clearly, perhaps for the first time, how much smaller her body was than the size 10-18 bodies that surrounded hers.
 Almost defiantly, she pointed at a pair of legs and a bottom that she thought 'matched' her own sized cast 'What dress size was THAT lady?
 She's the same size as me.'
 She said, almost as if trying to prove a point.
 CJ's response proved so unexpected that the reality of what she saw before her hit her like a truck.
 'Michelle, that is a cast of my son, when he was seven years old.'
 Michelle spoke of the shock of finally seeing her true form objectively that day.
 But as she described in her own words, over time she learned to respect and care for her body that little bit more - shifting her perspective just enough to start making small changes.
 And in a situation where a little more care or a few tiny changes can make the difference between living and dying, we have been so very honoured to help in even a small way.

 If you are affected by an Eating Disorder or Body Dysmorphic Disorder and would like a lifecast sculpture for any therapeutic or artistic/expressive reason, please do get in contact with us and we will be very happy to answer any questions you may have and book you an appointment.
 We recognise that these conditions often make it hard for people to work regularly, and as such your income may be low.
-For this type of casting we charge the same amount as for all our torso/body casts, however we do offer very flexible payment plans for those on a low income, to enable you to break up the cost over several months, should you need to.
+For this type of casting we charge the same price as for all our torso/body casts, however we do offer very flexible payment plans for those on a low income, to enable you to break up the cost over several months, should you need to.
 Please note that due to the physical challenges of being lifecast, we would normally insist upon casting you in a laying down position if you suffer from an eating disorder or any illness that might affect your blood sugar levels, heart or circulation, and we like you to get written permission from your GP that you are well enough to undergo the casting session.
 Your safety and wellbeing are always at the forefront of any work we do so that your experience can be as positive as possible.